ooblex/ooblex/README.md

 ```
 sudo ./install_nginx.sh
 ```
-[will request information about a domain name at this point to generate a free SSL certificate]
+[will request information about a domain name at this point to generate a free SSL certificate.
+If asked, redirecting from HTTP to HTTPS if asked is preferable]
 ```
 sudo ./install_tensorflow.sh
 sudo ./install_gstreamer.sh